Contraband-Software/LudumDare49/README.md

 [Play it here](https://ldjam.com/events/ludum-dare/49/soviet-office-simulator)

 ### Dev notes
-Do **NOT** update to the new input system or update the HDRP version, it will break the project.
+ - Do **NOT** update to the new input system or update the HDRP version, it will break the project.
+ - This project uses Git LFS due to the monstrously big textures